Lady Eleanor Talbot: Views of historians

-Because Commines does not name the "beautiful young lady", and the official copy of Titulus Regius in parliament had been destroyed, Tudor historians confused Talbot with Edward's long-standing mistress Elizabeth Lucy (also known as Elizabeth Wayte).
-Elizabeth Lucy was probably the mother of Edward IV's bastard son, Arthur Plantagenet, 1st Viscount Lisle.
-Thomas More in his life of Richard III states that Lucy was interrogated at the time of Edward's marriage to Elizabeth Woodville, because Edward's mother was strongly opposed to the marriage and had suggested that Edward was pre-contracted to Lucy.
+Because Commines does not name the "beautiful young lady", and the official copy of Titulus Regius in parliament had been destroyed, Tudor historians confused Talbot with Edward's long-standing mistress Elizabeth Lucy (also known as Elizabeth Wayte), the probable mother of Edward IV's bastard son, Arthur Plantagenet, 1st Viscount Lisle.
+Thomas More, in his life of Richard III, states that Lucy was interrogated at the time of Edward's marriage to Elizabeth Woodville, because Edward's mother was strongly opposed to the marriage and had suggested that Edward was pre-contracted to Lucy.
 But Lucy denied that any contract had been made.
-He says that Richard revived the claim after Edward's death.
+More says that Richard revived the claim after Edward's death.

-This threw further doubt on the case, but later historians correctly identified her.
 George Buck, who found the only surviving copy of Titulus Regius, was the first to identify Eleanor Talbot as the woman in question.
 Buck, a defender of Richard, accepted the validity of the precontract.
 His view has been followed by many defenders of Richard since, including Horace Walpole and Clements Markham.
 Later Ricardians have also either accepted it as fact, or argued that Richard sincerely believed it to be true.
 It is also commonly argued by Ricardians that Stillington was imprisoned by Edward IV in 1478 because he incautiously spoke of the precontract to George, Duke of Clarence.